1953 Philippine House of Representatives elections

 Elections for the House of Representatives of the Philippines were held on November 10, 1953.
 Held on the same day as the presidential election, the party of the incumbent president, Elpidio Quirino's Liberal Party, won majority of the seats in the House of Representatives.
 However, Ramon Magsaysay of the opposition Nacionalista Party was elected president, and several elected Liberal Party congressmen defected to the Nacionalista Party, leading to José Laurel, Jr. being elected Speaker of the House of Representatives.

 The elected representatives served in the 3rd Congress from 1953 to 1957.

+Electoral system

+The House of Representatives has at most 120 seats, 102 seats for this election, all voted via first-past-the-post in single-member districts.
+Each province is guaranteed at least one congressional district, with more populous provinces divided into two or more districts.

+Congress has the power of redistricting three years after each census.